-This policy is made accessible to all staff and parents in order to aid the effective co- ordination of the school's SEN provision.
+This policy is made accessible to all staff and parents in order to aid the effective co-

 4. Admission arrangements

 Please refer to the information contained in our school prospectus and our admissions policy which can be viewed on our website.